mickfuzz/phd4/_posts/thesis_chapters/2023-2-7-Discussion.md

 - Regular informal feedback and chances to discuss evolving designs

+### Design patterns as a teaching aid / set of affordances in informal vs formal environments

+TO DEVELOP OR MOVE back TO GDP CHAPTER

+See journal notes and contrast with existing research with GDP and informal / formal coding programming debates.
+Asking what does this research add to these debates?

+Some of the following may be relevant;

+- Learner choice and levels of abstraction techniques
+- From the literature what are complexities involving the practitioner practicalities surrounding creating communities of coders
+- What is special about the use of GDP in this 3M model?
+- How is this model different from Game Jams in particular.
+- Whereas Game Jams focus on x, 3m has a focus on y.
+- Exploring GDP and different kinds of types of coding errors?

 ### Game Design Patterns vs CT and more established "knowledge"